1st Year Puppy Stages

 At this point, your vet should start talking with you about booster vaccinations.
 Larger breeds will be hitting puberty now, and all dogs will start to get a bit rebellious.
 Even if your pup tries your patience, stick to his training and basic commands.

-Your puppy is no longer a puppy but an adult dog.
-Much of your dog’s socialization and training will have happened by now, and your dog’s personality is likely established.
-Just like humans, some dogs mature at a slower rate, so no need for concern if your pup is still acting like an adolescent.
+You now have an adult dog.
+Your dog’s personality is likely established.
+Much of your dog’s socialization tendencies will be set now.
+Like we humans ~ some dogs mature at a slower rate ~ so no need for concern if your dog is still acting like an adolescent.

 Addendum True story: My female Std.
 Poodle and I had won top obedience honors nationwide and were on a ‘roll’.
-I had just acquired my 2nd Standard Poodle, a male, to achieve the same honors over time I hoped.
+I had just acquired my 2nd Standard Poodle, a male, to achieve the same honors and winning performances in dog sports.
 Training him was a different story.
 I tried everything, including foreign languages and raw steak ~ and he just wouldn’t respond.
 Then one day at 3-4 yrs of age he knew everything perfectly, as if he had stored it all to bring out one day when he was ready……..and we went on to win countless trophies over his competitive lifetime including a ‘Dog World Award’ in Madison Square Gardens in Obedience, a rare and one of the most difficult awards to achieve…just ‘shows to go you’!